jmilkiewicz/OverheadCourse/signups/index.markdown

 *Please note that detailed training program will be adjusted to the level of experience/skills of participants.*

 ## 🗓️ Training Plan
-A separate group/groups for *Padel Essentials* and *Padel Defence* courses.
-Each group with 4 participants.
+A separate group/groups for {% include padelEssentials.markdown %} and {% include padelDefence.markdown %} courses.
+Each group with up to 4 participants.

 Each group will experience an intensive **7.5-hour** training program and **2 hours** of unsupervised game: